des4maisons/til/thoughts/random.md

+- A good time to move from bash script to actual code: at the 50L mark.
+Same threshold can apply to breaking up large files or classes.
+(Courtesy
+    @deyman)
 - I should probably assume that chat, like all asyncronous channels, is faulty, and important messages should be retried if they have not been acknowledged.
 - Things whose data sources are simple yaml files or hash tables are nice.